zachmccabe/zachmccabe.github.io/nonfiction.md

 ## 5 questions to ask

-Forget about Photoshop.
-Don't worry about deep fakes.
-The real question isn't about techno-phantoms.
-The real question is the same as always: *who trusts you?*
+These are the questions I've been taught to ask.
+These are also the questions I trust my clients, editors and audience to ask my pictures.

 + Where is it published?
 + Why publish it now?
 + Who made it, and who is it for?
 + How can I verify it?
 + What did it cost, and what's the payoff?

-These are the questions I've been taught to ask.
-These are also the questions I trust my clients, editors and audience to ask about my work.

-Who trusts you to point that camera in the right direction?